pwnyy/Streamer.bot_Imports/pwnDeathCounter_Single/readme.md

 ## Installation

-[justify]In Streamer.bot click the `Import` button in the top menu.
+In Streamer.bot click the `Import` button in the top menu.
 Drag the **.sb** file into the `Import String` field.
-In total, it should be 12 Actions, 2 queues, and 8 commands.[/justify]
+In total, it should be 12 Actions, 2 queues, and 8 commands.

 ### After Import
-[justify]After you import the death counter, go into the Commands tab and enable the commands that are in the `[pwn] Per Game DeathCounter (Single)` group.
-Then make sure each command has the correct permissions sets.[/justify]
+After you import the death counter, go into the Commands tab and enable the commands that are in the `[pwn] Per Game DeathCounter (Single)` group.
+Then make sure each command has the correct permissions sets.

 By default the following commands are Moderator only:
 * Counter Decrease